GiovannaAndreucci/g2-2025-website/docs/_pages/example.markdown

 This trend appears to be proportional to the overall rise in publications containing a COI statement, which themselves increased rapidly over the period we analyzed—again pointing to the progressive integration of this feature into the PubMed platform.
 However, the proportion between the two types of articles has remained relatively stable over the years: on average, only one out of ten COI statements actually mentions a company, while the remaining nine have “nothing to declare.”

-But how are the 121 identified companies distributed across these articles?
+<strong>But how are the 121 identified companies distributed across these articles?</strong>

 As shown in the chart below, a small number of companies appear in the majority of articles, while many others are mentioned only occasionally.
-In particular, the top five companies stand out for the sheer volume of articles they are cited in, whereas the frequency drops off quickly for the others: most companies appear in fewer than 5,000 articles, roughly one-tenth the number of the top five (5).
+In particular, the top five companies stand out for the sheer volume of articles they are cited in, whereas the frequency drops off quickly for the others: <strong>most companies appear in fewer than 5,000 articles, roughly one-tenth the number of the top five (5)</strong>.

 <div style="width: 100%; text-align: center;">
   <div style="display: inline-block; height: 400px; width: 100%; max-width: [your-desired-width]px;">